Inland Productions

 Inland Productions was a video game developer based out of Carol Stream, Illinois.
-It developed software mainly for video game consoles and for PCs.
+It developed software for home video game consoles and for Microsoft Windows.

 Inland Productions was founded by two former employees of development company Studio E. In early 1997 Studio E filed a lawsuit against the two founders and Inland Productions' publisher, THQ, alleging that their former employees had reneged on a deal to finish the game VMX Racing and used equipment that was Studio E property to start up Inland Productions.